How Gum Health is Linked to Overall Health

 While gum health has always been important, today’s climate makes it that much more crucial.
 One study notes that those who suffer from gum disease are more likely to experience severe complications if they contract COVID-19, and it even suggests that physicians check incoming COVID patients for gum disease to be prepared for closer monitoring.

-Best Practices to Care for Your Gums
+How to Care for Your Gums

 The best method to maintain oral health, including healthy gums, is to practice good oral hygiene daily.
 At Berdy Dental Group we recommend: